Learning in repeated auctions: Reversing the asymmetry: Strategic buyer vs. myopic seller

+If we consider only increasing differentiable strategies, and we denote by $\mathcal{I}$ the class of such functions, the problem of the strategic bidder is therefore to solve $ \sup_{\beta \in \mathcal{I}} U(\beta) $ with $U$ defined in Equation \eqref{equ:utility}.
+This equation is crucial, as it indicates that optimizing over bidding strategies can be reduced to finding a distribution with a well-specified $h_\beta(\cdot)$.
+Our results extend to the case where the strategies are increasing and differentiable except at finitely many points, as we only need $bF_B(b)$ to be absolutely continuous for the previous result to go through.

-A major difference between the long term vision and the classical, myopic (or one-shot) auction theory is that bidders maximize expected utility globally, over the full support of the value distribution.
-In the standard myopic case, bidders determine their bids so as to maximize their expected utility, given their value.
-On the contrary, the strategic bidder takes into account that bids placed at different values have a global impact, at least on the reserve price (which is a function of the global bid distribution).
-He might therefore be willing to sometime over-bid (incurring a negative utility at some specific auctions/values) if this reduces her reserve price.
+A crucial difference between the long-term vision and the classical, myopic (or one-shot) auction theory is that in this setup bidders maximize expected utility globally over the full support of the value distribution.
+In the classical myopic setting, bidders determine their bids to maximize their expected utility at each value.
+In our setup, the strategic bidder also accounts for the computation of the reserve price, a function of her global bid distribution.
+He might therefore be willing to sometimes over-bid (incurring a negative utility at some specific auctions/values) or underbid (lose some auctions that he would have won otherwise) if this reduces her reserve price.
 Indeed, having a lower reserve price increases the utility of other auctions.
 Lose small to win big.
-This reasoning is valid only with multiple interactions between bidders and seller, which happen in the online ads market.
+In other words, the strategy trades-off ex-post individual rationality (IR) for higher utility (of course ex-ante IR still holds).
+This reasoning makes sense only with multiple interactions between bidders and seller.